leobaehre/OpenGui/README.md

       - type: command
         command: say Hello World!
 ```

+### Data files
+Data files are there to store data of the plugin.
+This data can be set manually in the data files but it is recommended to use the commands to set the data.
+The following are the data files:

+### File: variables.yml
+This file stores the variables that can be used in GUIs.
+For more information on variables, please see the variables section.

 ## Items
 Items work are a bit more restrictive than the normal spigot items you may be used to.
 There are currently a limited properties than can be set (more will be added in the future).
 The following are the properties of an item: